dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 1/OpenSSL Basics.md

-## Exercise 1 - Generate a key pair and encrypt/decrypt data.
+## Exercise 1 - Generate a key pair, encrypt/decrypt/sign data.
 ![By Software:OpenSSL contributorsScreenshot:VulcanSphere - Self-taken; derivative work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=125198571](UEFI_Secure_Boot_DB_certificate.png)

 This first exercise will illustrate the basics of using OpenSSL to generate a private-public key pair.
-[OpenSSL](https://en.wikipedia.org/wiki/OpenSSL) is a software library for applications that provide secure communications over computer networks against eavesdropping, and identify the party at the other end.
+[OpenSSL](https://en.wikipedia.org/wiki/OpenSSL) is an open source cryptographic toolkit that facilitates secure communications between endpoints on a network.
 It is widely used by Internet servers, including the majority of HTTPS websites.

 ### Goals
-- Understand the process of creating a certificate using OpenSSL or similar
+- Understand the process of creating a public-private key pair using OpenSSL or similar
-- Understand some of the contents inside a certificate
+- Understand some of the contents inside public-private keys
-- Be able to manipulate a certificate using the CLI
+- Be able to manipulate public-private keys using the CLI
+- Encode and sign data using public-private keys

 ### Instructions
+0. Ensure you are in the [Task 1 directory](.) by using `cd` or your OS' equivalent command to navigate there.
 1. Start by generating a Private Key with the following command:

     ```openssl genrsa -out private.key 2048```

     This will generate a private key in the current directory by using the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm - a relatively slow algorithm that relies on prime number factorisation for security.

     Note that the two provided arguments above refer to the filename of the private key, and the key length measured in bits - in the case above, 2048 bits.
+More bits means more resiliency against attacks!

 2. Inspect the private key by executing
     ```cat private.key```.